 In other words, investing in a mix of equities and fixed income, and perhaps other asset groups, alters the risk and return investors should expect from their portfolio.
 A healthy balance between a mix of asset classes can potentially reduce risk and increase expected return.

-Question 1: Given that global equities have outperformed other asset classes during the recovery, should investors simplify their portfolio’s allocation?call out
+Question 1: Given that global equities have outperformed other asset classes during the recovery, should investors simplify their portfolio’s allocation?

 Historically, domestic large-cap stocks have tended to outperform a globally diversified portfolio in periods of increased positive momentum in the U.S. economy relative to international economic conditions.